With a long weekend ahead, we're turning our attention to our lawns, borders and veg patches

 Plant potatoes, sets & bulbs

-Kick-start the grow-your-own garden
+Kick-start the veg patch

-Top tip for the waterlogged garden
+Top tips for the waterlogged garden

-A good slow release fertiliser is always a great option; feed once and your plants are fed for the season, meaning you only need worry about watering.
+A good slow release fertiliser is always a great option.
+Feed once and your plants are fed for the season, meaning you only need worry about watering.
 A good top dressing of fresh compost in containers and a mulch of bark or compost on beds and borders will also be appreciated for a ‘spring boost’ and weed deterrent (once initial de-weeding has taken place!)

-Top tips for the exposed or coastal gardens
+Top tips for exposed or coastal gardens

 Another priority is a check for wind victims in your garden.
 Check that anything planted within the last year is still stable and in place.
-Wind rock can be a particular problem in exposed or coastal gardens; making the plant vulnerable at its roots, and allowing water to collect in the ‘socket’ where the stem moves at soil level.
-This can lead to fatal rotting so if anything feels a bit ‘rocky’ it won’t hurt to stamp it back into place – and to avoid it in the future, try keeping things short.
+Wind-rock can be a particular problem in exposed or coastal gardens; making the plant vulnerable at its roots, and allowing water to collect in the ‘socket’ where the stem moves at soil level.
+This can lead to fatal rotting, so if anything feels a bit ‘rocky’ it won’t hurt to stamp it back into place – and to avoid it in the future, try keeping things short.
 Don’t let your plants get too ‘leggy’ particularly down here in Cornwall, where the wind can be the devil to plants still trying to establish themselves.
 Staking could also prove useful, but don’t tie the stake to the stem too tightly, and remember to slacken the ties as the stem grows.

-Top tip for the smaller garden…
+Top tips for the smaller garden

 Make use of every available space.
 When you begin new spring planting, consider your space and be clever with it.
 Wall hugging shrubs like ceanothus and climbers like clematis can be great additions by a wall or fence, as well as screening less attractive garden structures.
 And where ground space is an issue, why not plant up herbs and veg in pots that hook over your fence?
 Create a real 3D growing space and one that can be a great advantage too – trailing strawberries for example will find relief from ground-based pests if lifted from the ground.

 Improve shape and encourage new growth, blooms and fruits this coming season.
 Use sharp, clean tools and make clean cuts above new growth/buds.
 Excessively long shoots, weak or damaged growth should be a priority.
 Tidy up perennials that have outgrown their space or lost their shape too – it may be time to divide and replant them before they come round from dormancy.